 Reed Collins is counsel in Weil’s Litigation Department, where his practice encompasses a broad range of complex commercial litigation and appeals.
-Mr. Collins has litigated matters involving copyright, trademark, and other intellectual property issues, as well as music royalties, contract disputes, and alleged violations of ERISA and the Sherman Act.
+Reed has litigated matters involving copyright, trademark, and other intellectual property issues, as well as music royalties, contract disputes, and alleged violations of ERISA and the Sherman Act.

 Reed has received awards for his pro bono endeavors, including his work with Legal Services NYC representing low-income New Yorkers.